 Heavy, sweet-woody, spicy-animal odor, somewhat similar to valerian oil

 Mostly used in the fragrance industry.
 It is also known for its healing properties.

 Cistus, clary sage, clove, cypress, frankincense, geranium, juniper, lavender, lemon, myrrh, neroli, oakmoss, palmarosa, patchouli, pine, rose, vetiver

 Spikenard has many biblical references.
 It is one of the eleven herbs burned in the holy temple.
 It is also mentioned in the Song of Solomon.

-As with all essential oils, never use them undiluted.
+General: As with all essential oils, never use them undiluted, in eyes or mucus membranes.
 Do not take internally unless working with a qualified and expert practitioner.
 Keep away from children.
-If applying an essential oil to your skin always perform a small patch test to an insensitive part of the body (after you have properly diluted the oil in an appropriate carrie
+If applying an essential oil to your skin always perform a small patch test to an insensitive part of the body (after you have properly diluted the oil in an appropriate carrier.

 For educational purposes only.
 This information has not been evaluated by the Food and Drug Administration.

 This information is not intended to diagnose, treat, cure, or prevent any disease.